theaksaa/tsrc/README.md

-# Algorithms sources codes
+# Traffic signs recognition and classification
-This is repository of algorithms source codes written in C++
+This is repository of traffic signs recognition and classification made in matlab using machine learning.

 ## The content of respository:
 ### Matlab scripts